SF-WDI-LABS/callbacks-and-promises/README.md

 is invoked and passed the value (usually an `Error` object) the promised rejected with as its argument.

-## Labs 1 & 2

-* Write a JS file for node that `requires` promise_lesson.js

-`lab.one` contains a pre-made promise that will always resolve.
-Call its then method with a handler function that prints its result.

-`lab.two` contains a pre-made promise that will always reject.
-Call its catch method with a handler function that prints its result.

-## Group Activity

-Pair with the person next to you.
-One of you writes code to create a Promise.
-The other writes code to operate on the promise.

-At least one of each:
-* then
-* catch

 ### More `then` and `catch`

 Promises allow us to reclaim the `return` and `throw` keywords.
 We can return a value from our `then` handler, and that value will be used to fulfill the promise returned by `then`.
 It will be available as a parameter to the following then handler.